-In 2016, Ethan Walker Smith was a public affairs assistant with GLBTQ Legal Advocates and Defenders (GLAD), working hard (and successfully) to update Massachusetts’ non-discrimination law to fully protect transgender people from discrimination.
+In 2016, Ethan was a public affairs assistant with a local LGBTQ rights organization, working hard (and successfully) to update Massachusetts’ nondiscrimination law to fully protect transgender people from discrimination.
 The work was personal for Ethan, since he himself is transgender.

-But Ethan has another, creative passion—poetry.
-When Ethan left work for the day at GLAD, he’d trek from their downtown offices to Roxbury, where he taught spoken word poetry as part of an after school program for local middle and high schoolers.
+But Ethan has another creative passion—poetry.
+When Ethan left work for the day, he’d trek from downtown to Roxbury, where he taught spoken word poetry as part of an after school program for local middle and high schoolers.

 Ethan didn’t think he would be bringing his day job into the classroom, but he soon discovered that national and statewide debates over transgender rights had already penetrated his students’ world.
 A few of them identified as queer or transgender.

 “They were talking about some big issues, so I wanted to be able to address those national public issues,” he says.
 “I was really inspired by them, how quickly they took to national debates and things like that.
 But I was also frustrated that it seemed like their voices were not being heard.”